 IRS Form 1098-T assists the student/family in determining if they qualify for certain education related tax credits.
-The IRS requires educational institutions to file Form 1098-T for each enrolled student who has incurred qualified tuition and related expenses during calendar year 2017.
+The IRS requires educational institutions to file Form 1098-T for each enrolled student who has made payments for qualified tuition and related expenses during calendar year.